EXECUTIVE DIRECTOR: (Wendy and Melissa are in a transition between now and June 2026)

 “The Women’s Development Track modules have powerfully impacted my life and ministry.
 Each module contains excellent content that is practical, challenging and renewing.
 These weeks model the balance they teach, allowing space and time to process and connect with the Lord.
 Each time I have returned with a clearer view of God’s calling on my life and with tools for following Him more intentionally.
 The fact that this all happens in a community of other likeminded women from different ministry organizations is inspiring, as I hear what God is doing through their lives and ministries around the world.
 I recommend these programs to any global worker as a way of deepening your walk with God, refreshing your focus in ministry and for gaining new tools and insights from the material and your co-learners.
 After each WDT experience, I return home passionate about WDT as a resource for myself and my fellow workers.”

-JULIE GRUNZWEIG (CPA) (Idaho, USA) is a professional accountant and tax preparer in her community as well as Board member for a local private school.
-Julie also serves on the leadership team for a local training effort for women in ministry, and as a facilitator in her local church’s Women’s Bible Study.
+JULIE GRUNZWEIG (CPA – Idaho, USA) is a professional accountant and tax preparer in her community.
+As a board member of a non-profit educational ministry for many years, Julie has used her giftings and experience to bring clarity to the complex regulation requirements.
+She also served on the leadership team for a local training effort for women in ministry, and as a facilitator of learning environments at her local church.

 LEADERSHIP ADVISORS:

-LEANNE DZUBINSKI served overseas as a church planter, educator, and trainer for missionaries and missionary women for 17 years with Greater Europe Mission.
+DR LEANNE DZUBINSKI served overseas as a church planter, educator, and trainer for missionaries and missionary women for 17 years with Greater Europe Mission.
 During that time she also studied mission-related issues such as acculturation and women’s contributions to missions.
-After a decade of teaching in the Cook School of Intercultural Studies at Biola University, she now teaches at Asbury Seminary.
+After a decade of teaching in the Cook School of Intercultural Studies at Biola University, she now serves at Westmont College.
 Her research focuses on women in leadership, particularly executive-level women leaders in mission organizations.
 She is the co-author of Women in the Mission of the Church.

 “Missio Nexus recognizes the historical contribution that women have made in the pursuit of the Great Commission.
 We are committed to seeing women developed across the array of opportunities in the North American mission movement.
 Wendy Wilson has been an outstanding resource for women’s development and in areas of leadership and we therefore purposefully partner with her and endorse her ministry.”